UMGGZ 88x8.5 [M8] GZ / N38

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
-Furthermore, tiny parts of these devices have the potential to complicate diagnosis when they are in the body.
+- Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
+Additionally, tiny parts of these devices are able to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets should not be near people with pacemakers.